molgenis/molgenis-projects/LifeLinesNEXT/readme.md

 # LifeLines NEXT

 [NEXT](https://www.lifelines.nl/deelnemers/onderzoek/next) is a dutch birth cohort, started in 2016.
 In 2019 LifeLines hads to move to another loaction and the NEXT project stayed at in Groningen, therefore a new registration system had to be designed.

+[Logos](/LifeLinesNEXT/logo/) used on production site.

 ## Sample registration